-How Cuphead came to be, and what it means for games
+How Cuphead came to be and what it means for games

 GamesBeat: Keeping everyone on time that you developed a skill for, then?

 Moldenhauer: I tried.
 I don’t know if I got there.
-From an education perspective, for Chad—he would never pay attention to timelines.
+From an education perspective, for Chad — he would never pay attention to timelines.
 We would project, “Okay, this boss is going to take four weeks.
 A week to concept, a couple of weeks to animate, a week to color and ink.”
 If, in that first week, we didn’t get the concept of what that boss was going to look like down pat, he didn’t just pick the best one.
 It would be another take, another take, another take.
 If that turned into three weeks, it took three weeks.
 We never compromised or settled.
 That’s where the bulk of our delays were rooted.

 In hindsight, it was the right decision, rather than settling.
 It was unfortunate for the people who were disappointed in the delays, the vagueness and the black of hole that was Cuphead for a couple of years.
 But hopefully it was worth it.